codemirror/website/site/examples/bundle/index.md

 advantages.

-To use Rollup to create a bundle that loads CodeMirror, you must first write a main script (say, `editor.js`) that imports the library and creates the [editor view](##view.EditorView).
+To use Rollup to create a bundle that loads CodeMirror, you must first write a main script (say, `editor.mjs`) that imports the library and creates the [editor view](##view.EditorView).

 ```javascript